CBSE Class 7 > Class 7 Notes > Oxford Science: Chapter Notes, Worksheets & Tests > Textbook Solutions: Nutrition in Animals

 1.

-Ans: Nutrition is the process by which organisms take in and utilize substances necessary for growth, maintenance, and reproduction.
-It involves five stages: ingestion (intake of food), digestion (breakdown of food into simpler substances), absorption (uptake of soluble substances), assimilation (use of simple substances to build complex substances), and egestion (elimination of undigested food from the body).
+Ans: Nutrition is the process by which organisms take in and utilise substances required for growth, maintenance and reproduction.
+It involves five main stages: ingestion (taking in food), digestion (breaking food into simpler substances), absorption (uptake of soluble substances into the body), assimilation (use of these substances to build and repair tissues), and egestion (removal of undigested waste).

 2.